Llantrisant: Llantrisant Parish Church and Penuel Chapel

 By the early 1900s Llantrisant had eight chapels, as well as the Llantrisant Parish Church Only two religious buildings remain.
 The elder is the church of 'y tri sant'.
 The three saints to which the church is dedicated are St. Illtyd, St. Gwynno and St. Dyfodwg.
 The site is believed to have been a place of Christian worship since at least the 7th century, and in 1096 the parish church was built and dedicated.
 The church was rebuilt by Richard de Clare in 1246 in the Norman style and in the 15th century the tower was added.
 Its interior houses an effigy of a 13th-century warrior, believed to be Cadwgan, lord of Miskin, a valuable Welsh church monument.
 The interior was restored in 1874 by Welsh neo-gothic designer John Prichard.
 The former parish office built 1873 on George Street is now a private home.

 The second religious building in Llantrisant is Tabor Baptist Chapel, built in 1828.
 It is in on an elevated site next to Llantrisant Castle, accessed by steps from the High Street.

 Y Billy Wynt

 At the highest point of Y Graig is a stone tower known locally as “Billy Wynt”.
 Also said to have been used as an auxiliary tower with its high up positioning it remains a focal point of history.
 By the early 19th century the tower was in ruins and in 1890 it was restored as a folly by the Llantrisants' town trust.

+The name "Billy Wynt" is an anglicisation of the Welsh Glamorganshire dialect word "Bili Wynt" meaning "windmill".